Juicy Oven Roasted Chicken

 • Salt and Pepper: Salt and pepper are essential for seasoning the chicken both inside and outside.

-See the recipe card for quantities.
+See recipe card for full information on ingredients and quantities.

-How to Roast a Whole Chicken Step-by-Step Photos
+How to Oven Roast a Juicy Chicken

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- stuffing the cavity with aromatics.